vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/create-invoices-popup-form.png
    :align: center
-   :alt: How to configure a down payment on Odoo Sales.
+   :alt: How to configure a down payment on Leansoft Sales.

 .. important::
    When a down payment is first requested, a new product called :guilabel:`Down payment` is created.